 With competing SEO platforms, keyword research typically involves entering a phrase and getting an instant overview of key data on it — search volume, keyword difficulty score, and suggestions for other keywords that you could potentially rank highly for.

 You don’t really get any of this from SEO PowerSuite: it doesn’t seem to have a traditional keyword database that you can interrogate like this.
-Instead, based on keywords you enter, it shows you:

-- search volumes sourced from Google Ads’ Keyword Planner (which you will only see if you link an active Google Ads account to SEO Powersuite, and are paying for adverts)
+- search volumes sourced from Google Ads’ Keyword Planner (which you will only see if you link an active Google Ads account to SEO PowerSuite, and are paying for adverts)

 - keyword suggestions based on ‘autocomplete’ data from various search engines